-The build took about three months and includes a raised platform bed (with bikes stored underneath), a small kitchen and food preparation space, a ceiling fan, a battery and electrical system that includes solar panels, a cool stereo system, a heater and and shade awning.
-Dakota had experience building homes in the past, but learned a lot during the van conversion.
+The build took about three months and includes a raised platform bed (with bikes stored underneath), a small kitchen and food preparation space, a ceiling fan, a battery and electrical system that includes solar panels, a cool stereo system, a heater, and a shade awning.

 The kitchen contains an Isotherm 4.6 cubic foot refrigerator and a slide-out stove.